yesidc/MLinPractice/Documentation.md

 [comment]: <> (![df_description]&#40;images/features_variance_by_label.png&#41;)
 [comment]: <> (![df_description]&#40;images/features_means_grouped_by_label.png&#41;)

-Finally, we did feature selection by calculating the correlations between the data features.
+Finally, we reinforced our feature selection process by calculating the correlations between the data features.
 In the `feature_selection_by_correlation.png` we have the `heatmap` correlation for both the clean and uncleaned data which give us a better representation of the features' relationship.